-Supplier risk
+Supplier concentration

 The Company operates in a capital-intensive industry where the complexity of rail equipment limits the number of suppliers available.
 The supply market could be disrupted if changes in the economy caused any of the Company's suppliers to cease production or to experience capacity or supply shortages.
 This could also result in cost increases to the Company and difficulty in obtaining and maintaining the Company's rail equipment and materials.
 Since the Company also has foreign suppliers, international relations, trade restrictions and global economic and other conditions may potentially interfere with the Company's ability to procure necessary equipment.
-To manage its supplier risk, it is the Company's long-standing practice to ensure that more than one source of supply for a key product or service, where feasible, is available.
 Widespread business failures of, or restrictions on suppliers, could have a material adverse effect on the Company's results of operations or financial position.